Tuesday, August 6, 2019

 PENDLETON, Ore. –Additional new fires have been detected across the Forest following yesterday’s thunderstorms.
 Significant lightning activity occurred across much of the Forest, with multiple new incidents on the Umatilla National Forest reported to the Blue Mountain Interagency Dispatch Center (BMIDC) and John Day Interagency Dispatch Center (JDIDC).
 More smoke reports are expected throughout the next few days as weather conditions continue to stay hot and dry.

-Local initial attack resources have been busy responding to these incidents over the past few days.
+Local initial attack resources have been busy responding to these incidents.
 The majority of the fires are staffed and remain small, less than one acre in size.
 Fire crews will monitor these fires and continue to watch for additional starts.

 The latest fire information will be posted on the Blue Mountains Fire Information Blog.
-If you are interested in receiving updates on fires in the Blue Mountains, follow our blog at http://bluemountainfireinfo.blogspot.com/.
+To receive updates on fires in the Blue Mountains, follow our blog at .